-- If you are using Advantage Ingres r3, you can perform maintenance tasks while the database is active on the following platforms: - All Linux platforms, except IBM S/390 for Linux - Linux IA-64 - Solaris 10 AMD 64 - If necessary, you can stop maintenance tasks for the Advantage Ingres database.
+- If necessary, you can stop maintenance tasks for the Advantage Ingres database.
 If maintenance tasks are stopped, all changes to the database are rolled back; however, you must recreate the indexes. - When you restart a maintenance task, the ca_dbadmin utility starts from the beginning of the maintenance task. - You can automate the process of maintaining the Advantage Ingres database details entity and update database statistics by scheduling a maintenance job using the ca_db_maintenance script.